Downtown Vancouver Attractions

 Rogers Arena and BC Place

 These world-class venues have hosted the 2010 Olympics and the 2015 Women's World Cup and now serve as the home base for the Vancouver Canucks and Whitecaps.
-Click the links to see the upcoming event schedule which include sports, concerts, and expos.
+See the upcoming event schedule which include sports, concerts, and expos.

 The Orpheum Theatre is on Canada's National Historic Register and has been home to the Vancouver Symphony for over 30 years.
 The spectacular 1920s-era building is home to numerous concerts and theatre events.